 '''

 monitor:: boot -1

-Enter boot file name [(ip) "oper.46.enet", \
+Enter boot file name [(ip) "oper.56.enet", \

-(mop) "OPER_46_ENET.SYS"]::
+(mop) "OPER_56_ENET.SYS"]::

-Requesting default boot file "OPER_46_ENET.SYS" for \
+Requesting default boot file "OPER_56_ENET.SYS" for \

-MOP/VMS loads and "oper.46.enet" for all other protocols.
+MOP/VMS loads and "oper.56.enet" for all other protocols.

-Unanswered requests shown as '?', transmission errors as ''.
+Unanswered requests shown as '?', transmission errors as\

+۱ ۱

 Requesting boot from 192.9.200.88 via Ethernet...

 Booting BFS file using open delay of 8

 Booting from 192.9.200.88

 Header received OK.
 Received data blocks shown as '.'.

 Saving image into storage device ...

 Erasing device

 |-----|

 Erase completed

 Storing image .....

 Storage completed

 Beginning execution of image...

-Annex Command Line Interpreter Copyright 1991, 1995\
+Annex Command Line Interpreter Copyright 1993, 1995\

 Xylogics, Inc.

 '''

-Use boot -l only when reloading your Flash memory.
-Typically, you reload your Flash memory when you are upgrading to a new version of software.
+Only use the boot -l command when reloading your Flash memory (e.g., when upgrading to a new version of software).

-Make sure that you have a properly configured load host available or you will erase erase your image from Flash and will not be able to load a new one.
+Make sure that you have a properly configured load host available or you will erase your image from Flash and will not be able to load a new one.

-The boot -v command displays the boot in verbose mode.
+The boot - v command displays the boot in verbose mode.
 This output includes the turnaround time in milliseconds for each request.
 This value equals the time lapse between sending the request and receiving the proper reply from the host.